nxtloveev3/Time-Series-SCF-Convergence/README.md

 [![Paper](https://img.shields.io/badge/Paper-ChemRxiv-red.svg)](https://doi.org/10.26434/chemrxiv.15001181/v2) **Accelerating Quantum Chemistry Automation: Early Detection and Recovery of SCF Convergence Failure via Time Series Feature Extraction**

 ## Overview
-Self-consistent field (SCF) convergence failures remain a major bottleneck in high-throughput quantum chemistry, particularly for open-shell systems. `Time-Series-SCF-Convergence` provides a software-agnostic, data-efficient machine learning pipeline to proactively detect and correct these failures.
+Self-consistent field (SCF) convergence failures remain a major bottleneck in high-throughput quantum chemistry, particularly for open-shell systems. `Time-Series-SCF-Convergence` pioneers a novel paradigm by treating the iterative SCF procedure as a sequential time-series problem.
+This software-agnostic, data-efficient pipeline lays the essential groundwork for fully autonomous SCF fine-tuning by accurately predicting convergence outcomes and proactively correcting difficult calculations.

 By treating the electronic descriptors in the early SCF iterations as a time-series signal, our lightweight Gradient-Boosted Classifier (GBC) predicts convergence failure before computational resources are wasted.
 These calculations are then automatically intercepted and rescued using a physically grounded $\beta$-level-shift restart ($\beta$-RST) heuristic derived from Bayesian optimization.